Updated: Jul 14, 2021

 Indian musical instruments have a lot of varieties, be it different kinds of musical instruments for different genres as well as various traditional folk musical instruments originated from different parts of the country.
-India is a country with very rich cultural and musical heritage.
+India is a country with a very rich cultural and musical heritage.
 Music has always been an integral part of Indian culture.
-The music of India can be divided into two genres, the hindustani classical music and the Carnatic classical music.
+The music of India can be divided into two genres, Hindustani classical music, and Carnatic classical music.
 Both these genres represent the two parts of India, the Northern and the Southern part respectively.
-Persian influence can be seen on the music of North India as well as on the musical instruments as the northern part of the country was under muslim rule for a long period of time.
+Persian influence can be seen on the music of North India as well as on the musical instruments as the northern part of the country was under Muslim rule for a long period of time.

-Carnatic music is known for its very unique singing practices whereas hindustani classical music is famous for its instrumentalists.
-The difference in both the genres can be seen on the types of musical instruments used.
-Most commonly used Indian musical instruments in hindustani classical music are Sitar, Tabla, Flute, Sarangi, Sarod etc whereas most common instruments in carnatic music are Veena, Mridangam, kanjra, flute etc.
+Carnatic music is known for its very unique singing practices whereas Hindustani classical music is famous for its instrumentalists.
+The difference in both genres can be seen in the types of musical instruments used.
+The most commonly used Indian musical instruments in Hindustani classical music are Sitar, Tabla, Flute, Sarangi, Sarod, etc whereas the most common instruments in Carnatic music are Veena, Mridangam, Kanjra, Flute, etc.

 12 very unique Indian musical instruments names with pictures:

-Gogona is a vibrating instrument that is an integral part of the traditional bihu songs of Assam.
+Gogona is a vibrating instrument that is an integral part of the traditional Bihu songs of Assam.
 This instrument is made of a piece of bamboo that has a bifurcation at one end.
 The other end of the instrument is gripped with the teeth and the free ends are then struck repeatedly with fingers to get the distinctive sound of the gogona. ( source: wikipedia.com)

 This instrument is used mostly by the Nayak tribe of Rajasthan.
 An ancient form of violin, this instrument is found mostly in Rajasthan as well as some parts of Srilanka.
 This instrument is also called sarangi in some parts of the country.